-SEC.
-602. Title V of the National Security Act of 1947 is amended by striking out section 501 (50 U.S.C.
+(2) by striking out section 501 (50 U.S.C.
 413) and inserting in lieu thereof the following new sections:

-"GENERAL PROVISIONS
+"GENERAL CONGRESSIONAL OVERSIGHT PROVISIONS

-SEC.
-501. (a)(1) The President shall ensure that the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives (hereinafter in this title referred to as the 'intelligence committees') are kept fully and currently informed of the intelligence activities of the United States, including any significant anticipated intelligence activities, as required by this title.
+"Sec.
+501. (a)(1) The President shall ensure that the intelligence committees are kept fully and currently informed of the intelligence activities of the United States, including any significant anticipated intelligence activity as required by this title.